nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 #### Target user profile:

-1. needs a consolidated and personalisable workspace to organize their university modules
+1. Needs a consolidated and personalisable workspace to organize their university modules
-1. prefers desktop apps over other types
+1. Prefers desktop apps over other types
-1. can type fast
+1. Can type fast
-1. is comfortable using CLI apps
+1. Is comfortable using CLI apps
-1. is familiar with command-line shell environment
+1. Is familiar with command-line shell environment

 #### Value proposition: